A Texas father and son are arrested in the killings of a pregnant woman and her boyfriend

 His son did not comment as police escorted him to a separate vehicle.

 Moscoso said prosecutors may pursue more charges against the men, whom he described as the only suspects in the killings.
-He said information on Savanah Soto’s cellphone that was found in the car led them to another vehicle that was seen on surveillance footage, which authorities publicly released last week in hopes that someone would recognize the persons in the video.
+He said information on Soto’s cellphone that was found in the car led them to another vehicle seen on surveillance video.
+Authorities publicly released that footage last week in hopes that someone would recognize the people in the video.

 That vehicle led police to a house where they found the father and son.
 He said Ramon Preciado answered the door and cooperated with the investigation.